harambe-dev/p2pool/README.md

 Straighforward fork of p2pool with harambecoin network info added.
 Instructions are also provided in this readme for using p2pool specifically for harambecoin.

+*NOTE*
+Right now the subsidy function uses a quick and dirty hack to just set the value equal to the initial reward.
+This should work, however, after block 29200 the first subsidy change occurs and all p2pool nodes will need to be updated with the actual subsidy function (which will hopefully be availible by then).

 Requirements:
 -------------------------
 Generic: